 Subsidies provided to semi-finalists for transportation (with upper limit)

-Announcement of results of qualifying round (by email): November 4 to November 7, 2020
+Announcement of results of Semi-final round (by email) : November 18 to November 20,2021

 |First 200 applicants (may increase, depending on the total number of applications)

 |Judging||Qualifying round/Semi-final round: Screening of submitted video recording

 (Online public judging is planned for the final round.)

 The performance order during the semi-final round and the final round will be determined through a drawing by the organizer.

 |Judges||Yuko Nakamichi (semi-final round and final round only)

 Rina Yamamoto, Ryoko Nakayama

 Musicians and music aficionados will also be selected.